What Makes You a Millionaire?

-This is when you have a Net Worth in excess of $5,000,000 and can easily (though not necessarily ever done) write a check for an amount for anything you could possibly want.
+This is when you have a Net Worth in excess of $5,000,000 and you can easily write a check for an amount for anything you could possibly want.

 There is more to life than money and most wealthy individuals will tell you that money is more of a way of keeping score once you have enough of it.

-Of course this is just my humble way of looking at things.
-I like to know where I am at and it’s always good to have something to shoot for.
-When you are climbing the Net Worth Ladder you need to know what the next step will be so that you have something to aim for.
-Before you can get to the various levels of millionaire you will need to climb the Net Worth Ladder.
+Of course, this is just my humble way of looking at things.
+I like to know where I am at, and it’s always good to have something to shoot for.
+When climbing the Net Worth Ladder, you need to know what the next step will be so that you have something to aim for.
+Before you can get to the various levels of a millionaire, you will need to climb the Net Worth Ladder.

 What do you think of the definition of being a millionaire?
 Do you think it’s right, or should it be change?